swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 #### Scoped dependence on `inout` access

 Now, let's return to scoped dependence, this time on a mutable variable.
 This is where exclusivity guarantees come into play.
-A scoped depenendence extends an access of the mutable variable across all uses of the dependent value.
+A scoped dependence extends an access of the mutable variable across all uses of the dependent value.
 If the variable mutates again before the last use of the dependent, then it is an exclusivity violation.

 ```swift
 let a: ContiguousArray<Int> = ...